A gathering. A writing circle. A community of story keepers and legacy makers …

 wanna-be writers :: you love writing but you rarely take the time to sit with pen and paper, or keyboard and coffee, and you love a good prompt

 storytellers :: you love a good story and you want to start recording some of yours in a tangible form

-artists :: you love dabbling in various art forms and the idea of crafting an art journal or ebook sounds enticing
+artists :: you love dabbling in various art forms and the idea of crafting a visual journal or ebook sounds enticing

 closet artists :: you have an artistic talent and/or sensibility but you rarely give it the time or space to express itself